fbuys/css-for-js-devs-notes/README.md

 - Absolute elements can only be contained by other elements using Positioned layout.

 - Gotcha: in Flow layout, content is painted separately from the background.
+So content will always float to the front.

 - Positioned elements will always render on top of non-positioned ones.
 If both elements are using position, then the DOM order wins.

-- One way to create a stacking context is to set position absolute or relative and a z-index to an element.
-You can also use position fixed or sticky by itself.
+- One way to create a stacking context is to set a non-static position and to add a z-index.
+Remember semantic versioning analogy.
+[Here are other ways to create stacking contexts](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context)

+- z-index is auto (same as 0) by default.

+- You can also use position fixed or sticky by itself.
 Another way would be to give the isolation property a value of isolate.

 - If a parent or grandparent uses the transform property, it becomes the containing block for the fixed element, essentially transforming it into an absolutely-positioned element.